qismib/PAntza/README.md

 - `librerie.txt`: The following file lists all the libraries installed in the virtual environment where the codes are compiled.
 - `LICENSE`: Project license.
 - `README.md`: This README file.

+If you need any further clarifications or if you have any questions feel free to contact me at: r.marega@campus.unimib.it

 **Student:** [Riccardo Marega]
 **Institution:** [University of Milano Bicocca]